samuelroland/CloudSys-labs/lab3/chatbotLab3.md

 Please open http://86.119.31.138:8501 in your Web browser !
 ```

-## Accessing the application online
-You can finally open your browser, open the public IP of the VM with TODO
+You can finally open the link printed on the last line.

 ![final-chatbot-working.png](imgs/final-chatbot-working.png)

 ## Delete the infrastructure

-Note: At the end of the lab, when you need to delete the Azure infrastructure, run this script (this can take several minutes to delete the resource group)
+At the end of the lab, when you need to delete the Azure infrastructure, run this script (this can take several minutes to delete the resource group)
 ```sh
 > python delete-azure.py
 Cosmos DB account 'groupdchatbotdb1234' deleted successfully.